Vignesh2208/VT-S3FNet/docs/source/user_guide.rst

   on a network with id 0.

 * **ttnProject**.
 This field specifies the titan project associated with code that needs to be emulated on the lxc in question.
-For information on titan projects, refer this `link <https://titan-vt.readthedocs.io/en/latest/compilation.html>`_.
+For information on creating titan projects, refer this `link <https://titan-vt.readthedocs.io/en/latest/compilation.html>`_.
-  It may be left un-specified if the virtual time manager used is Kronos.
+  This field may be left un-specified if the virtual time manager used is Kronos.

   In the running example, a project with the name "tcp_tgen" is assumed to exist before running this co-simulation.
-  It is also assumed that the binary ~/VT-S3FNet/csudp/tcp_tgen/tgen has been compiled with under this titan project.
+  It is also assumed that the binary :file:`$HOME/VT-S3FNet/csudp/tcp_tgen/tgen` has been compiled with under this titan project.

 * **dependants**.
 This field specifies a comma separated list of timelines which may influence/affect the LXC in